bruceravel/DnDthings/docs/distant_moon/chapter3.rst

 the worm in the player's ear canal, it rests this pseudo-pod on the PCs cheek to monitor the insertion process.

-.. admonition:: Roll playing Oon For and Anya

-   The worm is an unvarnished positive.
-The are **no** ill effects of having the worm.
-The linguistic abilities granted are 100 percent positive.

-   The process, however, is meant to be a weird and uncomfortable and suspicious as possible for the players.
-The grosser the process, the better!